qucosa/qucosa-fcrepo-winibwppn/README.md

 </Context>
 ```

-Ironically, if you want to override the defaults, you need to set the `override` attribute to `false` to avoid getting your configuration "overridden" by the defaults of the web application.
+Ironically, if you want to override the defaults, you need to set the `override` attribute to `false` to avoid getting your fedoraConfiguration "overridden" by the defaults of the web application.

 ## Submitting Fedora credentials via HTTP BasicAuth